 Is there an ingredient you love but often forget about when you’re meal planning or grocery shopping?
 For me, that ingredient is mushrooms.

 I love mushrooms of all kinds – portobello, crimini, and even the humble, ubiquitous button (white) mushroom.
-But for whatever reason, I often forget they exist until I happen to be eating them in something like beef stroganoff, when I say to myself “I LOVE mushrooms!
+But for whatever reason, I often forget they exist until I happen to be eating them in something like beef stroganoff or chicken stroganoff, when I say to myself “I LOVE mushrooms!
 Why don’t I make them more?”

 Perhaps because they don’t fit neatly into a protein / carb / fruit / vegetable category, since they are, after all, a fungus.
 But they are a complete flavor and umami bomb, and they’re really good for you, too!